 Admission to the MPH@UNC requires a bachelor’s degree with a minimum 3.0 GPA and an appropriate test score from the GRE, GMAT, LSAT, or another recognized test.

-The University of North Carolina at Chapel Hill is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
-The MPH is accredited by the Council on Education for Public Health (CEPH).
+University of North Carolina at Chapel Hill is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+The MPH is accredited by the Council on Education for Public Health.

 3. University of Southern California

 One of the world’s leading research institutions, the University of Southern California offers an extensive catalog of educational programs both online and on campus in downtown Los Angeles.
 U.S. News & World Report ranks USC among the nation’s top 25 colleges.
 Students prepare for leadership roles in healthcare by earning a fully online master of public health (MPH) degree from USC’s top-ranked Keck School of Medicine.

 Participants complete the 42–credit curriculum in two years on average, acquiring expertise in health service delivery in the U.S., biostatistics, epidemiology, health education and promotion, and public health leadership and management.
 Students tailor the MPH online by choosing one of six concentrations including biostatistics and epidemiology, GeoHealth, global health, and health services and policy.
 A customizable generalist concentration is designed for current medical students and others with advanced degrees.
 Learners can earn the MPH degree with no residency requirements and complete the practicum at one of USC’s 400 affiliated sites in the U.S. and abroad.